INFORMATION FOR CANDIDATES ENROLLED IN COURSES REQUIRING ANY FIELD EXPERIENCE

 In order to provide a variety of progressive experiences in multiple and diverse settings, all candidates for initial licensure will be placed in different PUBLIC school settings for all field experiences prior to clinical practice (student teaching).
 Candidates may be allowed to return to a previous placement for their clinical practice (student teaching), if placement at that school is available and if the school and FMU faculty are in agreement, but they cannot be assigned to a teacher of which they have previously worked.
 In addition, candidates will be placed in specific grade levels according to their major: Early Childhood Majors (Pk-3); Elementary (2-6); Middle (5-8); Secondary (9-12); and Art (K-12).

 2. SLED Check—Candidates wishing to receive a placement for a field experience MUST complete a $25.00 SLED Background Check and receive a current SLED clearance at least once within a given academic year.
-The process for getting a SLED clearance is available in Steps for Completing a SLED Background Check, and SLED clearances must be received before placements can be initiated (see Internship Timeline).
+The process for getting a SLED clearance is available in Process for Completing a SLED Background Check, and SLED clearances must be received before placements can be initiated (see Internship Timeline).
 SLED clearances submitted to the office of the Coordinator of Clinical Experiences (OCCE) in previous academic years may NOT be applied to the current semester, and updated forms within an academic year are required for any candidate who has ever been referred to the Dean of Students for disciplinary action and/or who has had previous SLED issues.
 A data base of SLED clearances are maintained by the OCCE but a duplicate copy of a candidate’s submitted form is not available.
 Candidates are encouraged to print two or more copies when printing their original SLED clearance.